com-lihaoyi/cask/docs/pages/4 - Cask Actors.md

 [log-rotation](https://en.wikipedia.org/wiki/Log_rotation) to avoid the logfile growing in size forever) the fact that it's in a separate actor means the processing happens in the background without slowing down the main logic of your program.
+Cask Actors process messages one at a time, so by putting the file write-and-rotate logic inside an Actor we can be sure to avoid race conditions that may arise due to multiple threads mangling the same file at once.

-This is ideal for scenarios where the dataflow is one way: e.g. when logging, you only write logs, and never need to wait for the results of processing them.
+Using Actors is ideal for scenarios where the dataflow is one way: e.g. when logging, you only write logs, and never need to wait for the results of processing them.

+All cask actors require a `cask.actor.Context`, which is an extended `scala.concurrent.ExecutionContext`.
+Here we are using `Context.Test`, which also provides the handy `waitForInactivity()` method which blocks until all asynchronous actor processing has completed.

-Note that `logger.send` is thread-safe: multiple threads can be sending logging messages to the `logger` at once, and the `.send` method will make sure the messages are properly queued up and executed.
-At no point will a thread calling `.send` end up blocking another thread from executing.
+Note that `logger.send` is thread-safe: multiple threads can be sending logging messages to the `logger` at once, and the `.send` method will make sure the messages are properly queued up and executed one at a time.

 ## Strawman: Synchronized Logging